Write Concern Reference¶

 Other database systems refer to these isolation semantics as read uncommitted.
 For all inserts and updates, MongoDB modifies each document in isolation: clients never see documents in intermediate states.
 For multi-document operations, MongoDB does not provide any multi-document transactions or isolation.

-For replica sets, write operations are durable only after a write replicates and commits to the journal of a majority of the members of the set.
+For replica sets, write operations are durable only after a write replicates and commits to the journal of a majority of the voting members of the set.
 MongoDB regularly commits data to the journal regardless of journaled write concern: use the commitIntervalMs to control how often a mongod commits the journal.

 Available Write Concern¶